-This regulation is promulgated and adopted by the Commissioner of Insurance under the authority of §§ 10-1-109 and 10-16-133(5)(c), C.R.S.
+This regulation is promulgated and adopted by the Commissioner of Insurance under the authority of § 10-1-109, C.R.S.

 The purpose of this regulation is to implement rules prohibiting producers from charging certain fees for which they are already compensated through commissions and to clarify which fees may be charged.
-This regulation replaces Colorado Emergency Insurance Regulation 18-E-02 that became effective on August 8, 2018 in its entirety.

 This regulation shall apply to all insurance producers and insurance agencies over whom the Division of Insurance has authority, with the exception of public adjusters and public adjuster agencies.
 This regulation does not apply to the sale, solicitation, and negotiation of bail bonds.
-This regulation does not apply to the fees allowed for the sale of an individual health benefit plan as found at § 10-16-133(5)(b), C.R.S.

-- A. "Health benefit plan" shall have the same meaning as found at § 10-16-102(32), C.R.S. - B. "Insurance producer" or "producer", shall have the same meaning as found at § 10-2-103(6), C.R.S., with the exception that for the purposes of this regulation it does not include § 10-2-103(6)(b), C.R.S. - B. "Insurer" shall have the same meaning as found at § 10-2-103(6.5), C.R.S., and, for the purposes of this regulation, shall include entities subject to Parts 3 and 4 of Article 16 of Title 10. - C. "Person" shall have the same meaning as found at § 10-2-103(8), C.R.S. - D. "Wholesale intermediary" means, for the purposes of this regulation, a person or organization that deals directly with a licensed retail producer and not with a consumer.
+- A. "Insurance producer" or "producer", shall have the same meaning as found at § 10-2-103(6), C.R.S., with the exception that for the purposes of this regulation it does not include § 10-2-103(6)(b), C.R.S. - B. "Insurer" shall have the same meaning as found at § 10-2-103(6.5), C.R.S. - C. "Person" shall have the same meaning as found at § 10-2-103(8), C.R.S. - D. "Wholesale intermediary" means, for the purposes of this regulation, a person or organization that deals directly with a licensed retail producer and not with a consumer.